MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Anaplan.md

 ### Large file download error

-If you go beyond the 5 gigabyte (GB) size limit, you'll get the following error.
+If you go beyond the 5 gigabytes (GB) size limit, you'll get the following error.

 `Anaplan connector supports file downloads up to 5 GB in size.`